BackTrak/StreamDeckNvidiaBroadcastPlugin/README.md

 After installation, go into nVidia Broadcast and select up to two effects under the Microphone, Speakers or Camera tabs.
 Then add a control from the package to your stream deck.
 Select the toggle type that matches the effect in either position 1 or position 2 and you are ready to go!

+# Manual Installation

+If you have the plugin already installed, you can copy the contents of the .zip from the latest [release](https://github.com/BackTrak/StreamDeckNvidiaBroadcastPlugin/releases) into:

+`
+%APPDATA%\Elgato\StreamDeck\Plugins\com.zaphop.nvidiabroadcast.sdPlugin
+`

+Then restart StreamDeck (right click on taskbar StreamDeck icon, click Quit), or reboot your computer.

 ### Thank Yous
 * BarRaider: https://github.com/BarRaider/streamdeck-tools